 The latter half of the film is a slow-burn of tension and escalating suspense as Zack increasingly questions Josh’s mental state while struggling with his own guilt.
 It’s in this second half where the horror elements of the film begin to emerge.
 Other reviewers have taken some issue with the film’s shift to a “slasher” film approach but I would consider this a matter of personal preference.
 There is not much in the way of excessive violence in Super Dark Times – we don’t see the carnage on-screen and the camera never lingers.
 Additionally, I would argue that the ending of the film was very much set from the outset, particularly in a post-Columbine era.

 Yet it’s Phillips’ scant use of violence – committed by young kids against other kids – that shocks and lingers long after the film ends.
-Zack’s paranoid nightmares, which evoke the dreamlike atmosphere of Donne Darko, are the closest the film comes to traditional horror.
+Zack’s paranoid nightmares, which evoke the dreamlike atmosphere of Donnie Darko, are the closest the film comes to traditional horror.
 Much of the film’s suspense comes from Zack’s fearful anticipation of what Josh may or may not do next.
-And Phillips very effectively build a sense of urgency to the proceedings.
+And Phillips very effectively builds a sense of urgency to the proceedings.
 One scene outside the principal’s office in particular gives the audience a window into Zack’s fear and desperation.

 While the second half of the film does give in to some horror film conventions, Philips never loses sight of the humanity of his characters.
 Allison, the boys’ mutual crush, played by the excellent Elizabeth Cappuccino, keeps the film grounded, and its her denouement that gives Super Dark Times added resonance, elevating it beyond straightforward horror.